wp-plugins/genesis-club-lite/readme.txt

 POST WIDGETS MODULE:

-* Genesis Club Post Images widget displays a  gallery of attached images sidebar widget with optional lightbox for showing random selection of photos where you have many photos attached to a post.
+* Genesis Club Post Images Widget displays a  gallery of attached images sidebar widget with optional lightbox for showing random selection of photos where you have many photos attached to a post.
 * Genesis Club Posts Widget allows you to display post titles, featurd images and exceprts, targeting just the posts you want with its powerful selection by post type, taxonomy, with individual post inclusion and exclusions
 * Genesis Club Post Specific Widget allows you to add widget content in the Post Editor for a widget that is only displayed on that page.
 The widget can be placed immediately above or below the post content or in the sidebar (or in fact in any widget area)